Deductions - taxation under the cross-border rule

 What are the deductions under the cross-border rule?

 If you work in Denmark you can make a deduction for travel between your home and workplace as long as you pay your travel expenses yourself, and your employer does not pay your travel expenses.
-The amount of the deduction is calculated per working day at a certain amount per kilometre and only for the days that you actually travelled to work.
-You are only able to make a deduction for kilometres over 24 kilometres per day.
-Therefore, you must travel more than 12 kilometres to your work for a one-way trip to be able to benefit from travel deductions.
+The amount of the deduction is calculated per working day at a certain amount per kilometer and only for the days that you actually travelled to work.
+You are only able to make a deduction for kilometers over 24 kilometrers per day.
+Therefore, you must travel more than 12 kilometers to your work for a one-way trip to be able to benefit from travel deductions.

 0-24 km - DKK 0.00/km

-Travel deductions are calculated per kilometre and the number of working days, regardless of the means of transport and the actual expenditure.
+Travel deductions are calculated per kilometer and the number of working days, regardless of the means of transport and the actual expenditure.
 Holiday days, sickness days and days where you work from home should not be included in the calculation.
 In other words, only count the days you have actually travelled to your workplace in Denmark.
 You can also make a deduction for transportation over the Øresund Bridge.
 If you drive a car, the deduction is DKK 50 per passage.
 For travel by bus or train the deduction is DKK 8 per passage.
 If you travel by ferry between Helsingör and Helsingborg special rules apply.
-See Skattestyrelsen - Skat i Øresund for more information.

 A-kasse (unemployment insurance fund)